-Mortgage-backed securities can be a solid addition to an investment portfolio, but many investors don't seem to understand the risks.
+Mortgage-backed securities can be a solid addition to an investment portfolio, but many investors don't understand the risks.
 As with bonds, their market value declines as interest rates rise.
-But Ginnies, Fannies, and Freddies carry another risk: As mortgage rates go down and homeowners refinance, their mortgages get paid off and drop out of the pool.
+But Ginnies, Fannies, and Freddies carry another risk: as mortgage rates go down and homeowners refinance, their mortgages get paid off and drop out of the pool.

 Meanwhile, because you're at the mercy of thousands of homeowners making independent decisions about when to refinance, the principal comes back to you in unpredictable chunks.
 Your cash flow is erratic and so is your yield.
 To compensate for this uncertainty, mortgage pools have generally had to pay a percentage point or two more than Treasury bonds, which are much more predictable.

 U.S. agency bonds are a highly rated bond investment that give you the opportunity to gain a higher return than Treasury bonds, while sacrificing very little in terms of risk or liquidity.
 GSE's also offer a higher return, but with slightly more risk than an agency bond.

 Agency bonds and GSEs are considered to have a high credit quality due to the implicit or explicit guarantee provided by the issuing agency or the U.S. government.
 Those that are not directly backed by the full faith and credit of the U.S. government, are still perceived as having lower credit risk than corporate bonds.